 APRY2 Program Outcomes

-The LMPS Pharmacy Practice Residency Program is focused on the development of the following ability-based outcomes in its residents:
+The LMPS Advanced Pharmacy Practice Residency Program is focused on the development of the following ability-based outcomes in its residents:

 - Provide evidence-based direct patient care as a member of interprofessional teams

-- Manage and improving the medication-use process
+- Manage and improve the medication-use process and systems

 - Exercise leadership

 - Demonstrate research skills